 - The Road Home – the final book in the “Broken Road” series by Richard Paul Evans.
 It’s a nice, easy yet thought-provoking series about redemption and second chances.

 - An American Princess: The Many Lives of Allene Tew – this book showed up in one of those Amazon “suggestion emails,” and I bought it on a whim.
-It was one of the most intriguing stories of a woman born in rural America who married into the 1900’s Pennsylvania Society, shrewdly made her own wealth, and eventually married European royalty.
-It has everything from love and scandal to horrid loss to “you go girl” moments.
+It is the intriguing story of a woman born in rural America who married into the 1900’s Pennsylvania Society, shrewdly made her own wealth, and eventually married European royalty.
+It has everything from love and scandal to loss to “you go girl” moments.
 It’s a very interesting story about a woman who lived an extraordinary life.

 - Girl Wash Your Face – this is the book by Rachel Hollis that absolutely everyone has read.
 For me, it was just okay, but I’m glad I “read” it so I can at least join the conversation when it comes up.